 How much charcoal do I need to use with the cooker?

 The Barrel House Cooker BHC 14D uses between 4 and 6 pounds of charcoal, while the BHC 18C uses about 8 pounds.
 We recommend Kingsford Original charcoal, yet other types of fuel can be used.
 Burning lump coal works very good as well.

 How do I use wood with the cooker?

 We do not recommend replacing charcoal with wood; however, for an additional flavor profile, you can add small wood chunks (preferred) or chips while meat is cooking.
-A little bit of wood goes a long way to creating flavor in the enclosed pit environment of the Barrel House Cooker.
-To add wood, either drop it in from the top or remove the barrel from the base, add wood to the charcoal, then reattach the barrel.
+A little bit of wood goes a long way to creating flavor in the enclosed barrel.
+To add wood, either drop it in from the top, or remove the barrel from the base, add wood on top of the charcoal, then return the barrel to the base.
 Keep in mind that Kingsford Original Briquettes already produces a mild smoky taste without adding wood.

 How do I use lump (hardwood charcoal) with the cooker?

 Lump or hardwood charcoal burns a bit hotter than briquettes, but it still produces the same incredible results with a slightly different flavor profile.
 For additional flavor, small wood chunks can be added to lump during the cook.